champymarty/expenses_tracker/README.md

       Wealthsimple Robert;WEALTHSIMPLE;3333
       ```

-3. Start the project: `docker compose -f .\docker-compose.prod.yml up`
+3. Start the project: `docker compose -f docker-compose.prod.yml up`
+   if you get and error with buildkit use `DOCKER_BUILDKIT=1 docker compose -f docker-compose.prod.yml up`

 ## Restore db on startup